Polycystic ovary syndrome (PCOS) can't be cured, but the symptoms can be managed.

 A cream called eflornithine can also be used to slow down the growth of unwanted facial hair.
 This cream doesn't remove hair or cure unwanted facial hair, so you may wish to use it alongside a hair-removal product.
 Improvement may be seen four to eight weeks after treatment with this medication.

 However, eflornithine cream isn't always available on the NHS, because some local NHS authorities have decided it's not effective enough to justify NHS prescription.

-If you have unwanted hair growth, you'll probably also want to use a method of physically removing the excess hair (such as plucking, shaving, threading, creams or laser removal), although it's unlikely that these will be provided on the NHS.
+If you have unwanted hair growth, you'll probably also want to use a method of physically removing the excess hair (such as plucking, shaving, threading, creams or laser removal).
+Laser removal of facial hair may be available on the NHS in some parts of the UK.

 Medications can also be used to treat some of the other problems associated with PCOS, including:

 - weight-loss medication, such as orlistat, if you're overweight

 - cholesterol-lowering medication (statins), if you have high levels of cholesterol in your blood

 - acne treatments

 A minor surgical procedure called laparoscopic ovarian drilling (LOD) may be a treatment option for fertility problems associated with PCOS.

 Under general anaesthetic, your doctor will make a small cut in your lower abdomen (tummy) and pass a long, thin microscope called a laparoscope through into your abdomen.
 The ovaries will then be surgically treated using heat or a laser to destroy the tissue that's producing androgens (male hormones).

 LOD has been found to lower levels of testosterone and luteinising hormone (LH) and raise levels of follicle-stimulating hormone (FSH).
 This corrects your hormone imbalance and can restore the normal function of your ovaries.